-In Canada, new provisions of the Personal Information Protection and Electronic Documents Act came into force on November 1, 2018, which require businesses to give notice of any breaches of security safeguards affecting personal information and impose the keeping of a register of such breaches.
+In Canada, the Personal Information Protection and Electronic Documents Act requires businesses to give notice of any breaches of security safeguards affecting personal information to the affected individuals and Privacy Commissioner where there is a real risk of significant harm to the affected individuals and impose the keeping of a register of such breaches.
+Certain provinces, such as Quebec and Alberta, also have similar requirements.
 Failure to comply with the reporting and record keeping obligations may result in a fine.
-In Europe, the General Data Protection Regulation, which came into force on May 25, 2018, provides for new obligations that apply internationally to entities that control or process the personal data of citizens in the territory of the European Union.
+In Quebec, this fine may be up to the greater of CAD \$25 million or 4% of a company's annual revenue.
+There is also proposed legislation in Canada at the federal level that could result in fines of up to 5% of a company's annual revenue, which fines could be issued in connection with a data breach (though the proposed federal legislation has not passed as of the date of this Annual Information Form).
+In Europe, the General Data Protection Regulation provides obligations that apply internationally to entities that control or process the personal data of citizens in the territory of the European Union.
 This legislation also includes mandatory breach notification provisions as part of a comprehensive regime that governs the processing of personal information.
 Penalties for violations can be up to 4% of a company's total annual revenue.
 In The United States, the Health Insurance Portability and Accountability Act of 1966, as amended by the Health Information Technology for Economic and Clinical Health Act and implementing regulations mandates, among other things, the adoption of uniform standards for the electronic exchange of information in common health care transactions (such as health care claims information and plan eligibility, referral certification and authorization, claims status, plan enrolment, coordination of benefits and related information), as well as standards relating to the privacy and security of individually identifiable health information, which govern the use and disclosure of such information and require the adoption of administrative, physical and technical safeguards to protect such information.
 In addition, many U.S. states, Canadian provinces and other countries have enacted similar laws addressing the privacy and security of health-related information.
 Failure to comply with laws addressing the privacy and security of health-related information could result in the imposition of significant fines and/or criminal penalties.